-

 - Brewing time: First brew – 15 seconds, subsequent ones – a little longer.

-- Utensils: It is best to use a clear glass or porcelain teapot to watch the tea leaves open and the color of the infusion change.
+- Teaware: It is best to use a clear glass or porcelain teapot to observe the tea leaves opening and the color of the infusion changing.

 What goes well with Gui Yuan Heijin Xiaozhong?

-- Desserts: Tea goes well with light desserts such as fruit salads, mousses and cakes.
+- Desserts: Tea pairs well with light desserts such as fruit salads, mousses and cakes.

-- Honey and Nuts: Adding honey and nuts to your tea will bring out the sweet and fruity notes.
+- Honey and Nuts: Adding honey and nuts to your tea will enhance its sweet and fruity notes.

-Gui Yuan Heijin Xiaozhong is a real treasure for connoisseurs of exquisite tastes.
-Its soft, sweet aroma and rich taste will not leave anyone indifferent.
-If you want to try something new and unusual in the world of tea, then Gui Yuan Heijin Xiaozhong is an excellent choice.
+Gui Yuan Heijin Xiaozhong is a true treasure for connoisseurs of refined tastes.
+Its soft, sweet aroma and rich flavor will leave no one indifferent.
+If you're looking to try something new and unusual in the world of tea, Gui Yuan Heijin Xiaozhong is an excellent choice.

 Lapsang souchong is useful for hiking and traveling.
-Sinologist Jack Pratt wrote in his book about how a mug of this tea with rum helped him get rid of the effects of severe pitching during a sea voyage.
+Sinologist Jack Pratt wrote in his book about how a mug of this tea with rum helped him recover from the effects of severe seasickness during a sea voyage.

-Zhengshan xiaozhong is mentioned in some literary works and even in songs.
-This tea is drunk by the characters of the works of Victor Pelevin, Mikhail Kharitonov, Monica Ali, Francis Brody.
-The group "Sansara" called one of its songs "Lapsang Souchong".
+Zhengshan xiaozhong is mentioned in several literary works and even in songs.
+Characters in works by Viktor Pelevin, Mikhail Kharitonov, Monica Ali, and Francis Brody drink this tea.
+The band "Sansara" titled one of their songs "Lapsang Souchong."

 Name in Chinese